travjbarnes/graphql-backend/README.md

 ## Development workflows

+### Testing
+- `yarn test:deployschema` deploys the current Prisma datamodel to the `test` stage on Prisma.
+- `yarn test:resetdb` resets the `test` stage (i.e. clears its data and re-seeds from `seed.graphql`).
+- `yarn test` runs all tests.

+If the `auth` test suite fails, run `yarn test:resetdb` before running tests again.
+This is because the suite creates a temporary test account that it only deletes at the end, and if this test account already exists, tests fail.

 ### Updating the datamodel

 - `yarn prisma generate` takes the Prisma datamodel and generates the code to interact with our DB (i.e. the code that lives in `./src/generated/prisma-client/`).